TazeemKhan-dev/DSA-Notes/13-Stack/212-stock-span-problem.md

 <h1 style="text-align:center; font-size:2.5em; font-weight:bold;">Q212: Stock Span Problem</h1>

 ## 1. Problem Statement

-- You are given stock prices for n consecutive days.
+- The Stock Span Problem is a financial problem where we are given a series of daily stock prices for n days.
+- For each day, we need to calculate the stock span.
-- For each day i, you must calculate how many consecutive days (ending at i, including i) the stock price was less than or equal to the price on day i.
+- The span S[i] of the stock on day i is defined as the maximum number of consecutive days just before day i (including day i) for which the stock price was less than or equal to the price on day i.
-- The span stops as soon as you encounter a strictly greater price to the left.
-- In simple words:
-  * Span = distance to the nearest greater element on the left, or the entire prefix if none exists.
 ---

 ## 2. Problem Understanding

-- 1 <= n <= 100000
-- 1 <= arr[i] <= 100000
-- Large input → brute force will TLE
+- You are given an array arr of size n where:
+  * arr[i] represents the stock price on day i.
+- For each day i, you need to look backwards (from i to 0) and count:
+  * How many continuous previous days (including today) had stock prices <= arr[i].
+- The moment you encounter a day with price greater than today’s price, you must stop counting.
+- Key points:
+  * The span always includes at least the current day, so minimum span is 1.
+  * The span depends on consecutive days, not scattered ones.
+  * Order of days must not break.
 ---

+## 3. Constraints

+- 1 ≤ n ≤ 100000
+- 1 ≤ arr[i] ≤ 100000
+---

-## 3. Edge Cases
+## 4. Edge Cases

 - n = 1 → span is always 1
-- Strictly increasing array → spans increase as 1,2,3,...
-- Strictly decreasing array → all spans are 1
+- Strictly decreasing prices → all spans are 1
+- Strictly increasing prices → span increases every day
-- Equal elements → span continues (<= allowed)
+- Repeated prices → allowed (<= condition matters)
+- Large n → brute force approach will cause TLE
 ---

-## 4. Examples
+## 5. Examples

 ```text
 Input